cambridgehackers/connectal/doc/ReadmePartialReconfiguration.md

     make reprogram

-This also calls "xbsvutil reset /dev/fpga0" to reset the portals in the design.
+This also calls "connectalutil reset /dev/fpga0" to reset the portals in the design.
 No reboot required.